 You could almost hear the collective gasp and cheer from homes across the metro.

-At some point in the coverage, I uttered the phrase “Halloween Mega Storm” to describe the snowy blitz.
+At some point in the coverage, I utter the phrase “Halloween Mega Storm” to describe the snowy blitz.
 I can’t recall if I just made it up or repeated it, but it stuck.

 We are on the air live for nearly 5 hours straight, with just a few short breaks.
 Finally a couple of news anchors and reporters manage to make it into the station for the noon newscast.
 We continue to do extended live coverage through the day, right into the evening newscasts.

-I shoot some stories outside that afternoon and finally I’m able to head home around 5 or 6pm.
+I shoot some stories outside that afternoon and finally I’m able to head home around 7 pm.
 I dig my car out, and somehow manage to navigate the partially plowed streets home.
 I’m scheduled in again the next morning for more coverage.

 The next day the daily ratings come into the newsroom.
 Because of John’s decision to go into continuous live coverage, WCCO-TV was an overwhelming #1 in the market that day.
 Competing stations front line meteorologists are stuck at home that morning during the height of the storm.
 The station pulls a 40+ share for much of the coverage that morning, meaning more than 40% of all Twin Cities households had us dialed in that day.

-My news director would joke the next day, “Hey Huttner, you’re the only person in the history of this station with their own “40-share.”
+My news director would joke the next day, “Hey Huttner, you’re the only person in the history of WCCO-TV with their own “40-share.”

-In spite of the joke, what we all knew was that the decision to take continuous live weather coverage that day was the reason we did huge number and won the day.
+The decision to take continuous live weather coverage that day was the reason we did huge number and won the day.
 The Halloween Mega Storm set new highs for news viewership in Minnesota that fateful day, and made lifelong memories for Minnesotans.
 It also launched a career for this Minnesota meteorologist.